ericlovesmath/abstract-machines/LOG.md

     - Added tests to test sequences and `define`

 * Add `error` form and `assert` with optional error messages
+* Add `use` toplevel form to just read file and dump contents in REPL

 - TODO: Update README
 - TODO: Clean up all the REPL related code